Starbucks' U.S. stores begin selling its Verismo brewer

-LOS ANGELES (Reuters) - Starbucks Corp’s (SBUX.O) U.S. stores on Tuesday will begin selling the coffee chain’s new Verismo coffee and espresso brewer, which aims to grab a piece of the fast-growing single-serve market dominated by Green Mountain Coffee Roasters Inc GMCR.O and Nestle SA NESN.VX.
+LOS ANGELES, Oct 15 (Reuters) - Starbucks Corp’s U.S. stores on Tuesday will begin selling the coffee chain’s new Verismo coffee and espresso brewer, which aims to grab a piece of the fast-growing single-serve market dominated by Green Mountain Coffee Roasters Inc and Nestle SA.

 Shares of Green Mountain tumbled when Starbucks first announced plans for the Verismo in March.